denten-books/plain-text/1-chapter.md

 Elsewhere---here---such infrastructures are created for us.
 Consequently, they disappear from view.
-If indeed my intuition is correct and readers do not know what books are, how they are made, or what they are capable of, we are all living under the conditions of profound alienation.
-The alienation remains benign as long as we trust in the
+If indeed my intuition is correct and readers do not know what books are, how they are made, or what they are capable of, we are all operating under the conditions of profound alienation.

 [^ln1-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.